EncompassRest/EncompassRest/README.md

 # EncompassRest
-Encompass API Client Library for .NET
+Encompass API .NET Client Library

 A MAJOR Redesign has been pushed out.
 The old source code is still available in the legacy branch.
 More documentation and a NuGet package forthcoming.